kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 	- Ria thanked us for negotiating with Grubb, she said she is more soldier than noble, hasn't been in court since a young child.
 Ria's been in the army/surgers for 15 years, sent when she was 12.
 	- Returned to Mayor Sabine
 		- In exchange for us killing the dragon, Rem asked for her to arrange a meeting with Agnes within 3 days.
+		- Ria asked about Molly, she's a gift from Agnes herself.